julienmoumne/hotshell/tips.md

 })
 ```

-Use this pattern by importing [Hotshell Util](https://github.com/julienmoumne/hotshell-util).
+Use this pattern with less effort by importing [Hotshell Util](https://github.com/julienmoumne/hotshell-util).

 > Enter other interactive applications